orbitalquark/textadept/doc/manual.md

 where `username` is your username.

 Compiling the terminal version is not so expensive and requires no additional libraries.
-After uncommenting the "Darwin" block mentioned above, simply run `make osx-curses` to build *../textadept-curses.osx* and *../textadeptjit-curses.osx*.
+Simply run `make osx-curses` to build *../textadept-curses.osx* and *../textadeptjit-curses.osx*.

 [XCode]: http://developer.apple.com/TOOLS/xcode/